Ouest-France/cdp2/README.md

     --internal-port=<port>                                     Internal port used if --create-default-helm is activate [default: 8080]
     --login-registry=<registry_name>                           Login on specific registry for build image [default: none].
     --maven-release-plugin=<version>                           Specify maven-release-plugin version [default: 2.5.3].
-    --namespace-project-branch-name                            Use project and branch name to create k8s namespace or choice environment host [DEPRECATED].
     --namespace-project-name                                   Use project name to create k8s namespace or choice environment host.
-    --namespace-name=<namespace_name>                          Use <namespace name> to create k8s namespace.
+    --namespace-name=<namespace_name>                          Use namespace_name to create k8s namespace.
     --no-conftest                                              Do not run conftest validation tests.
     --path=<path>                                              Path to validate [default: configurations].
     --put=<file>                                               Put file to artifactory.
     --release-custom-name=<release_name>                       Customize release name with namespace-name-<release_name>
     --release-namespace-name                                   Force the release to be created with the namespace name.
-Same as  to --release-project-name if --namespace-name is not set. [default]
+Same as --release-project-name if namespace-name option is not set. [default]
     --release-project-branch-name                              Force the release to be created with the project branch name.
     --release-project-env-name                                 Force the release to be created with the job env name.define in gitlab
     --release-shortproject-name                                Force the release to be created with the shortname (first letters of word + id) of the Gitlab project